Mahdiqoo/Ai-Matrix-Solver/README.md

 These solvers are designed to work for **any matrix size** $N \times N$ on GPU.
 They utilize a learned gradient-descent approach to approximate solutions significantly faster than `torch.linalg.solve` for large dimensions and batch sizes.

 > **⚠️ Note:** These models are **approximate solvers**.
 They aim for small residuals (e.g., $10^{-3}$ to $10^{-2}$), not machine‑precision solutions.
 For exact results, always use `torch.linalg.solve`.
+> **⚠️ Note:** These models are suitable for large matrix dimensions, you may find lower speed and accuracy in small matrix dimensions.
+>
 ---

 ## 🚀 Key Features